yoavcohen08/Advanced-Programming/README.md

 ## 📝 License

-This repository is for educational purposes.
-All code is provided "as is."
-Please adhere to the course's honor code.
+This repository is for personal study and educational purposes.
+Do not submit this work as your own and respect your course's honor code.

 ---